≡ Menu

 Iams PROACTIVE HEALTH Senior and Mature Adult Dry Dog Food

-When looking at the ingredients used in the Iams Proactive Health Senior dog food, it comes out to be an average dry dog food product as compared to others.
+The ingredients used in the Iams Proactive Health Senior dog food come out to be an average dry dog food product compared to others.

 Let’s take a look at the macros, shall we?